-- Prohibition on funding for poultry products from China in school meals. - Prohibition on overt identification and segregation of children eligible for free or reduced meals. - Requires only school food authorities with a negative balance as of January 31, 2018 to comply with paid lunch equity.
+- Prohibition on funding for poultry products from China in school meals. - Prohibition on school "lunch shaming" practices. - Requires only school food authorities with a negative balance as of January 31, 2018 to comply with paid meal equity (requiring paid meal prices to cover actual costs).